 Sir Charles Thomas-Stanford Collection: https://personal.math.ubc.ca/~cass/Euclid/ts/ts.html

-List of links to manuscripts: https://www.mathdiagrams.org/latin-euclid
+List of links to manuscripts: https://www.mathdiagrams.org/latin-euclid (No longer available and wayback machine doesn't have a good copy)

 Side-by-side translation, English, Latin and Chinese: https://www2.hf.uio.no/polyglotta/index.php?page=volume&vid=67